 Each year, the Compensation Committee considers the say-on-pay vote results from the prior Annual Meeting of Stockholders in its evaluation of the compensation program for our named executive officers.
-At our 2017 Annual Meeting of Stockholders, approximately 98% of the votes cast were voted in favor of our say-on-pay proposal, which we believe affirms our stockholders' support of our executive compensation program.
-Following the vote on our say-on-pay vote to be conducted at this Annual Meeting, we expect our next say-on-pay vote will be conducted at our annual meeting in 2019.
+At our 2019 Annual Meeting of Stockholders, approximately 99% of the votes cast were voted in favor of our say-on-pay proposal, which we believe affirms our stockholders' support of our executive compensation program.
+Following the say-on-pay vote to be conducted at this Annual Meeting, we expect our next say-on-pay vote will be conducted at our annual meeting in 2021.